Our Team

-Addison Road Community Organisation is a small team with a big impact – across human rights, arts & culture, sustainability and managing 3.5 hectares of heritage Crown Land.
-As well as our core personnel, listed here, there are part-timers, grounds crew, interns and dozens of volunteers working with us every week to create positive change in our community.
+Addison Road Community Organisation is a small team with a big impact – across human rights, arts & culture, sustainability and management of 3.5 ha of heritage Crown Land.

 For general enquiries, email us at info@addiroad.org.au.
 To speak to one of our team call 02 9569 7633.